sgelernter/watch-that-mix/README.md

 ![basic effect page](./readme_images/basic_page.JPG)

-By providing an engaging, responsive interface to experiment with effects of various types of processing in-context and in real time, this project will allow users to develop some hands-on knowledge of the music-making process that will hopefully enhance their understanding and appreciation for all the work that goes into making their favorite songs sound the way they sound from both a technical and artistic standpoint.
+By providing an engaging, responsive interface to experiment with effects of various types of processing in-context and in real time, "Watch that mix!" allows users to develop some hands-on knowledge of the music-making process that will hopefully enhance their understanding and appreciation for all the work that goes into making their favorite songs sound the way they sound, both from a technical and from an artistic standpoint.

 ![effect page-soloed track](./readme_images/solo_page.JPG)